 Quinn is an experienced litigator.
 Early on in his career, he litigated cases involving a variety of general and bankruptcy law issues while representing two Chapter 7 bankruptcy trustees.
 His litigation efforts are now dedicated to matters involving community association law, which benefits Morris Sperry’s clients as he is more knowledgeable on community association issues than most general practitioners who often represent opposing parties.
-Quinn assisted in a recent trial in which Morris Sperry obtained a fifteen million dollar verdict.
+Together with John Morris, Quinn represented one of our firm’s clients in obtaining a $15,000,000 million dollar judgment.

-Quinn heads up the Morris Sperry collections team and brings tremendous depth in community association collection issues, including situations where owners file for bankruptcy relief.
+Quinn leads the Morris Sperry collections team and brings tremendous depth in community association collection issues, including situations where owners file for bankruptcy relief.
 He has entered appearances in hundreds of bankruptcy cases.

-Quinn currently serves on the Board of Directors for the Utah Chapter of Community Associations Institute, an organization dedicated to improving community associations through educational and leadership efforts.
-As a member of this organization, he frequently offers instruction at community events and writes educational articles on issues affecting homeowners associations.
+Quinn currently serves on the executive board of the Community Association Law Section of the Utah Bar.
+He is a past president of the Utah Chapter of Community Associations Institute, an organization dedicated to improving community associations through educational and leadership efforts.
+As a member of this organization, he frequently offers instruction at community events and writes educational articles on issues affecting homeowners’ associations.

 When Quinn is not working, he enjoys coaching his children’s youth athletic teams.